 Our thoughts create our reality, so one of the things I’ve incorporated in my family’s life is the use of positive affirmations.
 There are many different ways to accomplish this, but one of my favorites is the Mindful Mantra series of children’s books.
 They are available on Amazon, and they are wonderful books for children.
 My family’s favorite volume is I Believe In Myself.
 Once a week or so I make sure and read this during our bedtime story time, but when my daughter is having challenges and is feeling anxious or extra sensitive, I make sure and read it with her as many times as it takes until she feels stronger.
 She’s almost got it memorized, honestly, but it still works!

 If you have a child who is sensitive, prone to anxiety, or struggling in social situations, I hope these resources are helpful for you.
 If you have different tools or resources that you find helpful, please share them in the comments.
 It takes a village!

 Affiliate Disclosure: This post contains affiliate links.
-If you choose to click on an item I’ve reccomended and make a purchase, I will get a portion of the sales cost.
+If you choose to click on an item I’ve recommended and make a purchase, I will get a portion of the sales cost.
 You are under no obligation to purchase anything I highlight on my blog, and I appreciate you as a valued reader.